 Before submitting your application please ensure you have the relevant documents and they are ready to be uploaded during the next stage:

 1. A Plan of the Premises -Your plans do not need to be professionally drawn.
 However please submit in the following format:

 3. Right to Work documents or the 9- digit share code for verifying using the Home Office online checking service

 Once you are ready to apply, please click on the link below.
 This will then take you through the application process and pay the relevant fee

 You may also wish to refer to thefor this application.

 If you're submitting a paper application, please send a copy of it and your plan to all .

-Your premises licence is subject to a yearly anniversary fee.
+Once a licence has been granted, an annual fee is payable each year on the anniversary of the date the licence was granted.
 An invoice for this will be sent to the Premises Licence Holder.

 The amount must be paid in full.
 Failure to pay will mean your premises licence is suspended and no licensable activities can continue.

 Fees for premises licences are: